 - Pat chuck roast dry with paper towels.
 Season both sides generously with salt and pepper.
-In an ovenproof Dutch oven, heat bacon grease or vegetable oil oven medium heat until it's hot and begins to shimmer.
+In an ovenproof Dutch oven, heat bacon grease or vegetable oil over medium heat until it's hot and begins to shimmer.
 Add chuck roast and brown on both sides, about 5 minutes per side.
 Remove the roast to a plate and set aside.
-Add onion and garlic, reducing temperature to medium low and saute until soft and translucent, about 7-8 minutes.
+Add onion and garlic, reducing temperature to medium-low and saute until soft and translucent, about 7-8 minutes.

 - Remove the roast to a shallow pan and shred with 2 forks.
 Add 1 cup of the pan sauce.
 Add salt and pepper to taste (I added 2 teaspoons of salt and 1/2 teaspoon pepper).
 Set aside

 - Add 1 cup of water to the pan sauce and salt and pepper to taste (I added 1 1/2 to 2 teaspoons of salt and 3/4 teaspoon pepper).

 - Add 1/2 cup of pan sauce to a 9 X 13 inch baking dish.

 - Set aside 1 cup of the Cheddar and 1 cup of the Jack for top of enchiladas.

 - Fill each tortilla with an equal amount of shredded beef (about 1/3 cup), 1 1/2 tablespoons of sour cream, a layer of cheddar and a layer of jack.
 Roll up tightly and place seam side down in baking dish.